Non-standard limits of graphs and some orbit equivalence invariants: Group actions and cost

-The following holds: \begin{enumerate} \item For every \pmp $\Gamma$-action on a standard probability space, \begin{enumerate}[label=(\roman*)] \item either the set of $x \in X$ with infinite $N$-stabilizers has positive measure (and in this case there is an infinite subgroup $N_0 < N$ which is almost normal in $\Gamma$ and which acts trivially on a subset of $X$ of positive measure); \item or almost every stabilizer is finite and contained in $N$. \end{enumerate}
+The following holds: \begin{enumerate} \item For every \pmp $\Gamma$-action on a standard probability space, \begin{enumerate}[label=(\roman*)] \item either the set of $x \in X$ with infinite $N$-stabilizer has positive measure; and in this case there is an infinite subgroup $N_0 < N$ that is almost normal in $\Gamma$ and that acts trivially on a subset of $X$ of positive measure; or \item almost every stabilizer is finite and contained in $N$. \end{enumerate}

 \item Assume $N$ is finitely generated torsion free and every infinite subgroup $N_0<N$ which is almost normal in $\Gamma$ has finite index in $N$.
 Then for any sequence $(\Gamma_n)_n$ of finite index subgroups of $\Gamma$ such that $[N:N\cap \Gamma_n]\to \infty$, the actions $a_n:\Gamma\acting \Gamma/\Gamma_n$ gives rise to a sofic approximation of $\Gamma$.